How to punctuate a list of bullet points

 Keep it consistent!

 Whichever style you choose for each type of list, please promise me you’ll punctuate that style in exactly the same way across your copy.
+I can help you with hyphens and en/em dashes too if you want to be sure things are extra swish.

 And I promise never to go for an asymmetric pixie-style hair cut again.